TheFarDoor/Game-Project/README.md

-Navigate to https://github.com/TheFarDoor/Game-Project/settings/pages for static website.
+Navigate to https://thefardoor.github.io/Game-Prototype/ for WebGL build of game.

+Welcome to Elemental Clash!!!